Thompson Elk Fountain

-Thompson Elk Fountain, also known as the David P. Thompson Fountain, David P. Thompson Monument, Elk Fountain, the Thompson Elk, or simply Elk, was a historic fountain and bronze sculpture by American artist Roland Hinton Perry.
+Thompson Elk Fountain, also known as the David P. Thompson Fountain, David P. Thompson Monument, Elk Fountain, the Thompson Elk, or simply Elk, is a historic fountain and bronze sculpture by American artist Roland Hinton Perry.
 The fountain with its statue was donated to the city of Portland, Oregon, United States, in 1900 for display in Downtown Portland's Plaza Blocks.
-It was owned by the City of Portland.
+It is owned by the City of Portland.

 The monument became a gathering place for demonstrations by George Floyd protesters, who lit several fires in the troughs along the base in July 2020.
 The damaged bronze elk statue was removed for cleaning and safekeeping on July 2, 2020.
-The stone fountain was removed on July 17, 2020, after RACC determined there was severe damage to the stone and basin of the fountain.
+The stone fountain was removed on July 17, 2020, after the Regional Arts & Cultural Council determined there was severe damage to the stone and basin of the fountain.
 In 2024, the elk statue was repaired and construction on the fountain's replacement began on July 7, 2025.
+The statue and restored base were unveiled on April 9, 2026.

 Description

-Elk, formerly installed on Southwest Main between 3rd and 4th Avenues between Chapman Square and Lownsdale Square in Portland's Plaza Blocks, featured a bronze sculpture of an elk, resting on a granite base within an octagon-shaped basin.
-The statue and base were 9 ft tall; the basin measured approximately 3 ft.
+Elk, installed on Southwest Main between 3rd and 4th Avenues between Chapman Square and Lownsdale Square in Portland's Plaza Blocks, features a bronze sculpture of an elk, resting on a granite base within an octagon-shaped basin.
+The statue and base is 9 ft tall; the basin measures approximately 3 ft.
 3 in. x 25 ft. x 8 ft.